aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icss2properties/playduring/_index.md

 ---
 title: ICSS2Properties.PlayDuring
 second_title: Aspose.HTML for .NET API Reference
-description: ICSS2Properties property.
+description: ICSS2Properties PlayDuring property.
 Similar to the cue-before and cue-after properties this property specifies a sound to be played as a background while an elements content is spoken
 type: docs
 weight: 940
 url: /net/aspose.html.dom.css/icss2properties/playduring/